cloudera/hue/docs/docs-site/content/developer/development/_index.md

     tools/scripts/hue-review HEAD~1..HEAD <reviewers> "HUE-XXX [component] <Ticket summary>" --bugs-closed=HUE-XXX

 * Above command must return the review link as given in below example.
-* Goto the review link and varify details & press publish.
+* Go to the review link and varify details & press publish.
 All the reviewers will be informed with an email.

 eg: